 Pace Gallery is pleased to present Carte Blanche, an exhibition that traces fifty-four years of the gallery’s history.
 The exhibition marks the first gallery presentation at Chesa Büsin, Straglia Pezzi 34, Zuoz, Switzerland, and continues Pace’s five-decade tradition of exhibitions that explore affinities between artists working across decades and media.

 Carte Blanche features works in which white is the dominant shade by artists including: Alexander Calder, Tara Donovan, Robert Irwin, Lee Ufan, Robert Ryman, Yoshitomo Nara, and Hiroshi Sugimoto.

-Pace London's first group exhibition exploring the legacy of Mingei, a Japanese folk craft movement led by philosopher and critic Sōetsu Yanagi, and featuring paintings, sculptures, ceramics, and textile works.
+Originally on view at Pace London, Mingei: Are You Here? travels to New York in March 2014.
+The exhibition explores the legacy of Mingei, a Japanese folk craft movement led by philosopher and critic Sōetsu Yanagi, and features paintings, sculptures, ceramics, and textile works.
 Curated by Nicolas Trembley, the exhibition juxtaposes historical works from Japanese Mingei artists with modern and contemporary artists inspired by Mingei.

 Pace is a leading contemporary art gallery representing many of the most significant international artists and estates of the 20th and 21st centuries.
 Founded by Arne Glimcher in Boston in 1960 and led by Marc Glimcher, Pace has been a constant, vital force in the art world and has introduced many renowned artists’ work to the public for the first time.
 Over the past five decades, the gallery has mounted more than 700 exhibitions, including scholarly shows that have subsequently travelled to museums, and has published nearly 400 exhibition catalogues.
 Today Pace has seven locations worldwide: four in New York, two in London, and a gallery in Beijing.